UtherII/utherii.github.io/README.md

 # Why that?
 I do not feel at ease with the way the rustdoc generated pages are currently structured.
 I fell that the docs are not easy enough to read and navigate into, especially on types with many methods with many different implementations.

 I had a few ideas on how to improve the situation, so I decided to experiment them on a tiny proof of concept, demonstrating what I expect from the generated rustdoc to look like.
 By tinkering it and from feedback from the internal forum, I came up with a huge list of ideas to improve the documentation I would like to discus.
-Some of them are demonstrated in the prototype.
+Some of them are partially demonstrated in the prototype.
-The prototype is available [there](https://utherii.github.io/new2.html), but keep in mind that it is absolutely not and will never be usable as a final product (Full javaScript, using old rustdoc data, no accessibility, no mobile mode, no source view, lot of bug, lot of missing features, ...).
-I just use it to test quickly new ideas.
+The prototype is available [there](https://utherii.github.io/new2.html), but keep in mind that it is absolutely not complete and will never be usable as a final product (full JavaScript, using old rustdoc data, no accessibility, no mobile mode, no source view, lots of bugs, lots of missing features, ...).
+I just use it to test quickly new ideas and get a rough idea of the visual aspect.

 # List of the different ideas I would like to be considered for rustdoc :